9 Ways To Save Money on Your Mortgage Before You Close

 One part to pay special attention to is the “Services You Can Shop For” section.
 This may include things like survey fee, title insurance and pest inspection.
 As with other products, a little comparison shopping can yield decent savings.

 The Loan Estimate will also include a homeowners insurance premium.
 This is a product you can and should shop for because rates can vary greatly.
-Getting the best homeowners insurance deal can save you a bundle upfront, because the first year’s premium is generally included in your closing costs.
+Getting your best homeowners insurance deal could save you a bundle upfront, because the first year’s premium is generally included in your closing costs.